ramigs/nuxt-fauna-article/nuxt-fauna.md

 </template>
 ```

+In the template above, we create a Bulma Hero to display the repo data.

 ## Running Nuxt generate

 Now that we've created the page templates, we have everything we need to build
-our website, with dynamically generated routes, from Fauna data.
+our website, with dynamically generated routes, using Fauna data.

 Build your Nuxt.js Repo Catalogue: